wish-0rain/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub Flow.
+Hello!
+My name is Angela and I'm in the grade 11 computer science course.